Time to complete: 10 minutes

 Uploading transformation data is required, and we recommend that you also set up all other elements that are relevant to your robot and its operations.

 Transformations define the three-dimensional relationships between various parts of your robot.
-For ROS-based systems, we upload data from the
+For ROS-based systems, we have a

 Non-ROS users should review the schema for our transformation messages and how we interpret them here.